Skip to Main Content

 • Always open your Zotero software before you try to import records.

-• Import one record at a time.
-While you can import more than one record at a time, we recommend against doing that.
+• We recommend importing one record at a time.
 It is much easier to clean up your records and check them if you import one record at a time.

 • File your records as you import them.
 If you do get behind, use the "Unfiled Items" view below your folders to see which items have not been added to collections.

 • Give Zotero time to examine the record and determine the publication type.
-This is the key to getting the data into the correct fields in your library record.
-The "Save to Zotero" icon in your bookmarks tool bar will change to show a book, book section, article, webpage, etc. See the Sample Toolbar Icons below.
+The "Save to Zotero" icon (pinned in your browser's tool bar) will change to show a book, book section, article, webpage, etc. See the Sample Toolbar Icons below.

 Sample Toolbar Icons